hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 2019-01-01T14:10:35.5    1.2   3.0   5.4   -1.0e31   15.0    25.0    35.0    -1.0e31
 ```

-Note that is the fill value in the bin centers that indicates that this array element is
-gone, since just finding some fill values in the dat column would not necessarily indicate
-that the column was permananetly gone, although from a practical perspective, having data
-values that are fill effectively conveys the same information.
+Note that if the fill value in the bin centers that indicates that this array element is gone, since just finding some fill values in the dat column would not necessarily indicate that the column was permanently gone, although from a practical perspective, having data values that are fill effectively conveys the same information.

 data
 ----

-Provides access to a dataset and allows for selecting time ranges and parameters
-to return.
-Data is returned as a stream in [CSV](https://tools.ietf.org/html/rfc4180), binary, or JSON format.
-The
-[Data Stream Content](#data-stream-content) section describes the stream
-structure and layout for each format.
+Provides access to a dataset and allows for selecting time ranges and parameters to return.
+Data is returned as a CSV- [2], binary- JSON-stream.
+The [Data Stream Content](#data-stream-content) section describes the stream structure and layout for each format.

-The resulting data stream can be thought of as a stream of records, where each
-record contains one value for each of the dataset parameters.
-Each data record
-must contain a data value or a fill value (of the same data type) for each
+The resulting data stream can be thought of as a stream of records, where each record contains one value for each of the dataset parameters.
+Each data record must contain a data value or a fill value (of the same data type) for each parameter.
-parameter.

 **Request Parameters**

-Items with a * superscript have been modified from version 2 to 3; see [change notes](#significant-changes-to-specification).
+Items with a * superscript in the following table have been modified from version 2 to 3; see [change notes](#significant-changes-to-specification).

 | Name       | Description                                                                                                                                                          |
 |------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|